 The Business Case for Accountable AI (and recommendations for 2022)

-There is an important difference between proactively adopting a Responsible AI approach, and being “forced” as a company to do the right thing via regulations and fines.
-It is similar to what we saw a few years ago, when companies operating in Europe rushed to adapt to EU’s GDPR requirements for data privacy, with huge impact in their customer relations, data management processes, and new internal roles (Data Protection Officer).
+There is an important difference between proactively adopting a Responsible AI approach and being “forced” as a company to do the right thing via regulations and fines.
+It is similar to what we saw a few years ago, when companies operating in Europe rushed to adapt to the EU’s GDPR requirements for data privacy, with a huge impact on their customer relations, data management processes, and new internal roles (Data Protection Officer).

 - Top-down, for companies and executives to support specific AI Governance programs, and work on the “company steps” previously mentioned.
 This process will take time to be defined and widely adopted, but it can be used to align internal business and technical stakeholders on the same shared goal.